hamidswer/BUYBOOK/README.md

 # Book Store Application<br>
 1. Introduction<br>
-	This proposed Java application would be an offline application through which customers can buy the books from the “BUYBOOK” store.
-The “BUYBOOK” store provides electronic books and paper books.
-The “BUYBOOK” store provides fiction and non-fiction books.<br>
+&emsp;&emsp;This proposed Java application would be an offline application through which customers can buy the books from the "BUYBOOK" store.
+The "BUYBOOK" store provides electronic books and paper books.
+The "BUYBOOK" store includes fiction and non-fiction books.<br>
-	First of all, the customer must create an account before logging in if they disn’t sign up before.
-For practicing one-click technique the customer must provide creadit card information in this step.
-After that they must loggin in to their account.
-After loggin in the application, the customer can surf through the application and get access to the futures.
-Besides keeping the record of book inventories, this softwrae will keep customers information, and accept credit card for payment. customers can sort the books by its name, rating, and price.  <br>
+&emsp;&emsp;First, the customer must create an account before logging in if they didn't sign up.
+To practice the one-click technique, the customer must provide credit card information in creating the account step.
+After that, they must log in to their account.
+After login into the application, the customer can surf through the application and get access to the future.
+Besides keeping the record of book inventories, this software will keep customers' information and accept credit cards for payment.
+Customers can sort the books by their name, rate, and price.<br>

 2. Features<br>
-Some the features of the “BUYBOOK” store are as follows:<br>
+Some of the features of the “BUYBOOK” store are as follows:<br>
-•	Categorizing of books base on fiction, or non-fiction<br>
+• Categorizing of books based on fiction, or non-fiction<br>
 • Keeping record of the books inventory<br>
-•	Keeping record of the customers information<br>
+• Keeping record of the customers' information<br>
-•	Showing the status of availability of the book<br>
+• Showing the status of availability of paper books<br>

 3. Colors<br>
 Application’s background - Inkwell (The Pantone Color of the 2021) - RGB (54, 57, 69)<br>